← All posts

 This might be the thing we think about most and have the fewest answers for.

 Say your agent has been running on Claude for a year.
 Anthropic deprecates that model version.
 You rebuild on something newer.
-The new instance connects to Imprint, loads the old vault, picks up where the previous version left off.
+The new instance connects to Imprint, loads the old vault, and picks up where the previous version left off.

 Same memories.
 Different brain.
 Is it the same agent?